Østerport railway station: History

 The station opened in 1897 as the southern terminus of the Coast Line from Copenhagen to Helsingør.
 It was originally named the East Station (Østbanegaarden).

 It was originally the terminus for the Coast Line, but when the station was connected with Nørreport Station and Copenhagen Central Station via the Boulevard Line in 1917, the terminus moved to the Central Station.
 In 1934, the station started serving S-trains.

 Architecture

 The station was designed by Danish architect Heinrich Wenck, who was head architect of the Danish State Railways from 1894 to 1921.
 The station is designed in National Romantic style, a Nordic architectural style that was part of the National Romantic movement during the late 19th and early 20th centuries, and which is often considered to be a form of Art Nouveau.

-Although intended to be a temporary solution, the original station building has survived to the present date.
-It was restored in the 1980s, and again in the 2010s.
+Although originally intended as a temporary solution, the original station building has survived to the present day.
+It was restored in the 1980s and again in the 2010s.